Automate your UnitTests with GitHub Actions

 Hello!

-Continuing from the previous article on GitHub Actions, this time we will be talking about GitHub Actions.
+Following on from the previous article on GitHub Actions, this article will also be about GitHub Actions

 Points to note

-In this article, we will proceed with the article assuming that you are building a Laravel environment using Docker.
+In this article, we will proceed under the assumption that you have already set up a Laravel environment using Docker

 | |- docker | |- mysql | | |- Dockerfile | | |- my.cnf | | | |- php | |- Dockerfile | |- php.ini | |- docker-compose.yml | |- src